 Early June we had a short family visit to Norrköping, Sweden.

 As my brother and his wife had become parents for the first time a month before 👶🏻🍼, we spared them a home invasion and let them catch their breath and some 💤.
 We took a hotel and just visited them a couple of times and explored the city and surroundings.
-As our hotel, the quaint Strand Hotell, was located in the old city centre, Gamla Stan, only served breakfast, it was an ideal opportunity to sample some of the downtown restaurants.
-Below you will find our impressions of the city and the following restaurants: Butlers, Stadsvakten, Enoteket and The Lamp.
+As our hotel, the quaint Strand Hotell, was located in the old city center, Gamla Stan, only served breakfast, it was an ideal opportunity to sample some of the downtown restaurants.
+Below you will find our impressions of the city and the following restaurants: Butlers, Stadsvakten, Enoteket, and The Lamp.

 Butlers Bistro & Wine Bar

 Strolling around the first evening, we decided on Butlers Bistro & Wine Bar (Gamla Rådstugugatan 48).

 Butlers describes itself as a high-class restaurant, without being luxurious, available for a wide range of people.
 A modern bistro, serving in a rustic style, emphasizing the classic Swedish & French cuisine, with a focus on meat (and wine, of course).
 The focus on meat was evident from the fact that there was only one vegetarian option on the menu and some nibbly things as a starter (so much for the ‘Vegetarian-Friendly’ classification on Tripadvisor…)😉

 I chose the “Plankstek”, a classic Swedish dish of meat served with Pommes Duchesse and vegetables that are oven-baked on a wooden plank.
 This dish had its popularity peak during the 1970s, but I saw it on the menu of many restaurants as a prime example of the hearty “husmanskost”, the Swedish traditional home cooking.
 You do need to have quite an appetite as I couldn’t finish even half.